couchbase/couchbase-lite-core/README.md

-**CBForest** is a higher-level C++ wrapper around [ForestDB][FDB], a new key-value storage engine based on a hierarchical B+-tree trie data structure.
+**CBForest** is a higher-level C and C++ wrapper around [ForestDB][FDB], a new key-value storage engine based on a hierarchical B+-tree trie data structure.
 ForestDB is similar in functionality to the [CouchStore][COUCHSTORE] engine that currently underlies Couchbase Server, but it should be faster and more space-efficient, especially on solid-state disks (SSDs).

 CBForest adds an idiomatic object-oriented C++ API for ForestDB, and also some new functionality (see below.)
 Recently a C API with the same functionality has been added, and Java and C# bindings to that C API.